daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 Other than these, there is a special entity behaviour that executes afterwards:
 - **After Save**: Executes after an entity is saved, asynchronously, by being put in an **outbox** and processed separately.

     **Note**: After Save behaviours are not called immediately after saving, but go into a queue.
 More information [here](omnia3_application_notifications_and_operations.html). _**No changes to the status of the entity will be saved!
-If you want to change an entity on an After Save, you must do it via our API.**_.
+If you want to change an entity on an After Save, you must do it via our API.**_

 ![The behaviour execution lifecycle](images\modeler\BehaviourLifecycle.png)